Sin-hung Tam: Early life

 On August 28, 1931, Tam was born in Macau.

 Career

 At age 13, Tam entered the entertainment business and started her career performing Cantonese opera.
 Tam studied under Yam Kim-fai.
 In 1953, Tam crossed over as an actress in Hong Kong films.
 Tam appeared in Sworn to Love, a 1953 comedy film directed by Chiang Wai-Kwong.
 Tam appeared in The Lion's Roar with both Yam Kim-fai and Pak Suet Sin, a 1959 Cantonese opera film directed by Chiang Wai-Kwong.
-In 1970, Tam retired from Cantonese film industry, but in 1987, she returned to acting.
+In 1970, Tam retired from the Cantonese film industry, but in 1987, she returned to acting.
 Tam is known for her role as Auntie Yung in A Kindred Spirit (1995-1999), a television drama series that was broadcast on TVB Jade in Hong Kong.
 Tam's last film was Textiles at Heart, a 2000 Romance film directed by Mak Kin-Bong.
 Tam is credited with over 140 films.